-IPCC 1A1a, 1A2d and 6C NFR 1A1a, 1A2d and 6C Last update: 14.03.11
+IPCC 1A1a, 1A2d and 6C NFR 1A1a, 1A2d and 6C Last update: 22.05.2013

 Emissions from waste incineration in district heating plants are reported under energy (IPCC 1A1a), as the energy is utilised, and therefore described in section 3.2.2.
-In 2009, there were 15 waste incineration plants where household waste is incinerated.
+In 2012, there were 12 waste incineration plants where household waste was incinerated.
 In addition, some incineration plants burn waste other than household waste, mainly wooden waste, paper, pasteboard and cardboard.
 These emissions are reported and described under energy (IPCC 1A2d).
 Waste, other than household waste, is also used as energy source in some manufacturing industries.
+These emissions are reported and described in the relevant subsectors under 1A2.
+Flaring off-shore and in refineries is included under sector 1B2c.
+Flaring in chemical industry is included under sector 2B5.
 In this chapter, the focus will be on waste reported in IPCC sector 6C.
 This includes emissions from flaring, except flaring from energy sectors, and emissions from cremation and hospital waste until 2005.
+CO2 emissions from cremations of human bodies are biogenic.